A Unified Recovery of Structured Signals Using Atomic Norm: Minimum Number of Measurements

 \begin{definition} The atomic set $\Wc=\{w_i\}_{i=1}^N$ is said to be $s$-even if for any index set $|J|\leq s$, and any scalar $|c_j|=1$, we have $\|\sum_{j\in J}c_jw_j\|_\Wc=\sum_{j\in J}|c_j|=|J|$. \end{definition}

+To understand the above definition better, we see that $\|\sum_{j\in J}c_jw_j\|_\Wc=|J|$ is equivalent to $\sum_{j\in J}\frac{c_j}{|J|}w_j$ being on the boundary of $\text{conv}(\Wc_{\text{sym}})$.
+On the convex geometry level, this is requiring every subset of $s$ (or less) extreme points (the set $\Wc_{\text{sym}}$) to \textbf{be on} a face of the polytope.
+If we require every subset of $s$ extreme points to \textbf{form} a face of the polytope, this is the so called \emph{$s$-neighborly} polytope~\cite{BLN13}.The remark below argues that the $s$-even property is not too harsh given $s$ is small.

-\begin{remark} In the context of Example \ref{exa:frame}, a sufficient condition for $\Fc$ to be $s$-even is for matrix $F=[f_1,f_2,\cdots,f_n]$ to have the $s$-NSP condition.
-A proof is provided in the Appendix (Lemma \ref{lem:snsp}). \end{remark}
+\begin{remark} In the context of Example \ref{exa:frame}, a sufficient condition for $\Fc$ to be $s$-even is for the matrix $F=[f_1,f_2,\cdots,f_n]$ to have the $s$-NSP condition.
+A proof is provided in the Appendix (Lemma \ref{lem:snsp}).
+The interested readers can also refer to \cite{D04} for a similar result. \end{remark}

 \begin{lemma}[{\cite[Lemma 2.3]{FPRT10}}] Suppose $t<N$ are integers.
-There exists a family $\Uc$ of subsets of $[N]$ such that: \begin{enumerate} \item Every set in $\Uc$ consists of exactly $t$ elements. \item For all $I,J\in\Uc$ with $I\neq J$, it holds that $|I\cap J|<\frac{t}{2}$. \item $|\Uc|\geq\left(\frac{N}{4t}\right)^{t/2}$ \end{enumerate} \end{lemma}
+There exists a family $\Uc$ of subsets of $[N]$ such that: \begin{enumerate} \item Every set in $\Uc$ consists of exactly $t$ elements. \item For all $I,J\in\Uc$ with $I\neq J$, it holds that $|I\cap J|<\frac{t}{2}$. \item $|\Uc|\geq\left(\frac{N}{4t}\right)^{t/2}$. \end{enumerate} \end{lemma}

+The above lemma is a famous combinatorial result, which is essential in proving both Theorem \ref{thm:min2} and Theorem \ref{thm:min}.
+Theorem \ref{thm:min2} focuses on the case where we have exact recovery of sparse signals from its precise measurement (no noise) via \eqref{equ:K0}.
+Note that the number of measurements can be on the order of $s$ if one solves $y=\Ac z_0$ via an exhaustive search.
+If we use the much more efficient convex programming \eqref{equ:K0}, we have to increase the number of measurements, but not by much.
+To prove Theorem \ref{thm:min2}, the main idea is that $\Ac$ needs to have enough measurements to be able to distinguish two different sparse vectors via minimizing the atomic norm, which is reflected in that a large collection of disjoint unit atomic balls remain disjoint under the mapping $\Ac$.